A superlative studio,

 Talented

-Young and talented, yet reliable and mature.
-Bellissimo was founded with the idea of working with words and images to create communication that is evocative, contemporary, and direct.
-Today, our team of designers carries forward the same mission while keeping an open perspective on the scope of design.
-We work as a team.
-We believe in blending roles and don’t rely on job titles or account positions.
-Our work is connected to current events, innovation, business, and urban life.
-Whenever a meaningful initiative arises, we are happy to be part of it.
+Young and talented, yet grounded and reliable.
+Bellissimo was founded on the idea of working with words and images to create evocative, contemporary, and to-the-point communication.
+Today, our team of designers carries this same mission forward while keeping an open and expansive view of what design can help achieve.
+We work as a team, confident in blending roles without relying on job titles or account positions.
+Our projects are connected to current events, innovation, business, and urban life.
+Whenever a meaningful initiative arises, we are eager to be part of it.

 Why Bellissimo?
 When we see or read something we like, “Bellissimo” is what we utter — a word that the world understands and beckons with self-irony to our objective of superlative ambitions.